lebao3105/FPSH/README.md

 ## The Free Pascal Shell (FPSH)

-This is a shell for operating systems, not an interpreter for Pascal!
+This is a shell for operating systems.

 ## Features